Khelechy/harpocrates/README.md

 A secure key/value vault (localstorage) that makes use of distributed secrets to secure data in the vault.
 Harpocrates gives you a more secure way of saving your data in a manner where access to the data is only possible via distributed shared secrets.
 It is based off Shamir Secrets Sharing cryptography algorithm and Scdb for localStorage.
 Inspired by `Hashicorp Vault`, Harpocrates provides easy and faster implementation, accessibilty and flexibity of usage.

+**Harpocrates may not be production-ready yet.
+It works, quite well but it requires more rigorous testing.**

 ## Purpose

 To ensure data storage have multiple, yet related secrets for authentication, limit risks resulting from a compromised secret.